zwbao/GAI_Paper/README.md

 This is a Python script for calculating Gut Aging Index (GAI) based on OTU (Operational Taxonomic Units) data.

+> The datasets used in paper can be downloaded with `download_data.sh` BASH script.

 ## Prerequisites

 - Python 3.x